glydrfreak/vSpeedVario-mini/README.md

 - Tools ->  Board ->Boards Manager -> Search for: <i>Adafruit SAMD Boards</i> -> Install
 - Tools -> Board -> Select: Adafruit Feather M0
 - Connect your v^SPEED mini to your computer
+  - Some USB cables are "charge only" cables, which won't work for uploading code, so use the USB cable provided in the kit
   - The vario must be switched on
-  - The usb cable must not be a "charge only" cable
 - Tools -> Port -> Select any port for now
 - Sketch -> Upload
 - Anytime you power on your vario, or upload a new sketch, you will hear two sequences of beeps: